-(d) Financial investments

-Investment in associate
+(d) Investments in associates

 An associate is an entity in which the Bank has a long-term interest of generally not less than 20% of the equity voting rights and over which it is in a position to exercise significant influence.
 Significant influence is the power to participate in the financial and operating policy decisions of the investee.
 But is not control or joint control over those policies.